 The most common cause of sciatica is from a prolapsed intervertebral disc.
 Here a part of the fluid-filled centre of the intervertebral discs (the discs which separate each of the spinal column bones) is allowed to leak out through a tear in the outer disc layer.
 This prolapse, or disc bulge, causes direct compression or irritation of a nerve which causes the symptoms of sciatica.

 Most cases of sciatica are self-limiting and get better on their own.
-Over 90% of people with sciatica symptoms will get better within 3 months.
+Over 9 out of 10 people with sciatica symptoms will get better within 3 months.
 There are several simple steps that you can take if you are suffering from sciatica to help improve your symptoms and reduce the risk of future episodes.

 It is most important to remain active in spite of your pain; sitting or lying for long periods can actually make your pain worse or prolong symptoms.
 Gentle exercise can relieve your symptoms and help speed up your recovery.
 Stretching out the hamstrings at the back of the thigh is the best exercise.